sag3002/imgOCR/README.md

 - Download and install everything 1.5a and es cli.
 Add the es.exe to PATH in environment variables
 - change searchPath in the powershell script and other parameters as required
 - Open a powershell window, cd to project's folder and run ``` $ ./5.ps1 ```
+#To Do
+- Extract embedded images in pdf(using Apache PDFBox) and .docx/pptx(extracting as zip, images in word/media), store combined OCR in metadata
+- parallalize things to make it faster
+- I don't know how to do this yet:
+  - support other image formats: exif tools is only supporting jpeg and png (and is slow), currently taglib is being used for png as it extremely faster than exif but it also doesn't support other extensions in my limited expreimentation.
+  - use interrupts instead of polling for new images.
+Figure out how to use everything or mft table directly to know if new images are available?